-MEMBERS ALLOWANCE SCHEME 2016 - 2019
+THE MEMBERS ALLOWANCE SCHEME 2019 - 2022

-- 1. Basic Allowance the level of basic allowance paid to all members will be uplifted incrementally over the next three years to £3,500. - 2.
-Special Responsibility Allowances - the multipliers for the roles that attract special responsibility allowances are as follows - The Leader (basic allowance x 3.50) - The Deputy Leader (basic allowance x 1.00) - Executive portfolios (basic allowance x 1.25) - Chair of Scrutiny Committees (basic allowance x 1.25) - Chair of Development Control Committee (basic allowance x 0.80) - Chair of Licensing Committee (basic allowance x 0.50) - Chair of Audit and Standards Committee (basic allowance x 0.50) - Vice Chair of Development Control Committee (basic allowance x 0.40) - Group Leaders (basic allowance x 0.50) - 3.
-The proposed levels of basic allowances for 2016/17, 2017/18 and 2018/19 are as follows
+- Basic Allowance -The level of basic allowance paid to all members be linked to the National Joint Council (Administrative, Professional, Technical and Clerical) pay structure for the next three years up to 31st March 2022.
+The level of basic allowance from 1st April 2019 will be £3570. - 2.
+Special Responsibility Allowances -That there be no change to the definition of roles that attract special responsibility allowances but that the multipliers be adjusted to that shown in brackets below - The Leader (basic allowance x 3.50) - The Deputy Leader (basic allowance x 1.00) - Executive portfolios (basic allowance x 1.25) - Chair of Scrutiny Committees (basic allowance x 1.25) - Chair of Development Control Committee (basic allowance x 0.80) - Chair of Licensing Committee (basic allowance x 0.50) - Chair of Audit and Standards Committee (basic allowance x 0.50) - Vice Chair of Development Control Committee (basic allowance x 0.40) - Opposition Group Leaders (shared basic allowance x 1.00)